-PSCR Rank 6
+Project Rank 6

-PSCR Share 3.12%
+Project Share 3.12%

 Municipality Established 1861

 Electric System Established 1891

 County Branch

 Basis of Accounting Accrual

-2015 Peak Demand (kW) 80,344
+2018 Peak Demand (kW) 102,190

-Location, Population and Government: The City of Coldwater, Michigan ("Coldwater"), the Branch County seat, is located in south central Michigan approximately 28 miles south of Battle Creek and 14 miles north of the Indiana state line.
-Coldwater has a council-manager form of government.
+Location, Population and Government: The City of Coldwater, the Branch County seat, is located in south central Michigan approximately 28 miles south of Battle Creek and 14 miles north of the Indiana state line.
+The City has a council-manager form of government.
 The citizens elect the city council, which in turn hires the city manager.
 Coldwater has four wards with two council members representing each ward elected to staggered four-year terms and the mayor elected at large for a two-year term.

-The nine-member city council is the governing body of Coldwater and determines all municipal policies, adopts ordinances (local laws) and approves the budget for carrying out all municipal operations.
-The mayor is charged with the responsibility of conducting the meetings of the council and also represents Coldwater in ceremonial functions.
+The nine-member city council is the governing body of the City and determines all municipal policies, adopts ordinances (local laws) and approves the budget for carrying out all municipal operations.
+The mayor is charged with the responsibility of conducting the meetings of the council and also represents the City in ceremonial functions.
 The city manager is appointed by the city council on the basis of merit, professional training, experience in city management and demonstrated ability.
 The manager is responsible to the council, insures that laws and ordinances are enforced and works with the department heads and employees so that municipal operations and functions are carried out efficiently.
-The manager and staff keep the council advised on the financial condition of Coldwater, prepare the annual budget for council review, prepare the agenda for council meetings and through periodic reports keep the council and public informed on operations.
+The manager and staff keep the council advised on the financial condition of the City, prepare the annual budget for council review, prepare the agenda for council meetings and through periodic reports keep the council and public informed on City operations.
 The table below sets forth historical population figures for Coldwater since 1990.